Eryngium yuccifolium: Description

+Distribution and habitat

+Eryngium yuccifolium var. yuccifolium, the northern variety, is distributed widely throughout the eastern, midwestern, and southeastern United States.
+It grows in pine savannas, pine flatwoods over loamy or clay soils, wet to dry prairies, olivine barrens, diabase barrens and glades, and other open sites with at least periodic moisture.

+Eryngium yuccifolium var. synchaetum, the southern variety, is endemic to the southeastern Coastal Plain, from southeast North Carolina to south Florida and west across the Gulf Coastal Plain.
+It is found in wet savannas, particularly those over calcareous clay soils.

 Ecology

 In remnant natural areas, Eryngium yuccifolium is fairly intolerant of anthropogenic disturbance.
 It readily establishes when planted in prairie restorations.

 The flowers attract many insects, including short and long-tongued bees, flies, beetles, and butterflies, but most numerous of all are wasps.
-It is a larval host to the rattlesnake-master borer moth (Papaipema eryngii).
+It is a larval host to the rare rattlesnake-master borer moth (Papaipema eryngii).

+E. yuccifolium is mostly self-pollinated, but is recognized to be of special value to native bees because it attracts large numbers of them for pollination.

+Fire is known to facilitate the spread of E. yuccifolium, with establishment of its seedlings increasing because of fire.
+It can increase in overall abundance in response to disturbance from fire.

 Cultivation

 It is sold by native plant nurseries for prairie or native meadow restoration and for gardens and landscapes.
-It does best with full sun and well-drained soil.
-Slightly acidic to slightly alkaline soil reaction (pH) is best.
+It does best with full sun and well-drained soil, with a pH range from 5-7.5.
 It can die from root rot if the soil stays wet or moist for too long.
 Once planted it is best left undisturbed and never dug up and reset as with many perennials because it develops a large taproot and other thick, fleshy roots.
 It often self-sows a little to a good amount in gardens.
 When planted from seed, a period of cold-moist stratification is required.

 Uses

 Fibers of rattlesnake master have been found as one of the primary materials used in the ancient shoe construction of midwestern Native Americans.
+The roots were used medicinally to treat respiratory problems, rheumatism, liver problems, induce vomiting, and treat rattlesnake bites.
+An infusion would be drank to relive bladder problems and muscle pains.